The Eternaut: Publication history

-The Eternauta was first published in the first issue of the comic book anthology Hora Cero by Editorial Frontera, on September 4, 1957.
+The Eternauta was first published in the first issue of the comic magazine anthology Hora Cero by Editorial Frontera, on September 4, 1957.
 It was written by Héctor Germán Oesterheld, author of all the comics in the anthology, and was illustrated by Francisco Solano López.
 Solano López had been working with Oesterheld on the comic Rolo, el marciano adoptivo, and although he was still interested in science fiction, he asked for a story with less fantasy.
 "I was doing Rolo in Hora Cero, I wanted to do science fiction, but with a more realistic approach, something more committed, closer to the reader, and that gave Héctor the idea of the Eternaut".
 Oesterheld would explain that "The Eternaut started as a short story, just 70 panels.
 Then it turned into a long story, an adaptation of sorts of the topic of Robinson Crusoe.
 I was captivated by the idea of a family that is suddenly alone in the world, surrounded by death and by an unknown and unreachable enemy.
 I thought of myself, of my family, isolated in our chalet, and started asking questions".
 He also explained that, although there was a general outline, the plots were largely improvised during publication, which led to the creation of characters and situations that were not considered in the early stages of writing.

 The series became a success, and ran until 1959.
-However, Solano López said that, although the comic was selling well, they had no way to measure the popularity of each specific comic, and were not aware of the Eternaut's popularity at the time.
+However, Solano López said that, although the magazine was selling well, they had no way to measure the popularity of each specific comic, and were not aware of the Eternaut's popularity at the time.
 Hora Cero was closed shortly after the story's conclusion, as artists found it more lucrative to work abroad than in Frontera, Oesterheld knew little of finances, and interest in serial comics declined.
 Editorial Frontera was then absorbed by Editorial Emilio Ramírez.
 The closure of Frontera and the emigration of Solano López to Europe forced Oesterheld to cancel his plans for a sequel.
 Emilio Ramírez then sold the titles to the magazine "Vea y lea" in 1961, which republished the story.
 The republication made slight changes to the originals, removing the opening panels and some closing panels whose texts were redundant with the texts of the following entry, to allow a smoother read.
 Oesterheld wrote the plots intended for the sequel as a novel, which was published by Emilio Ramírez.